Barrett's

 Risk Factors

 Barrett’s is associated with an increased risk of developing esophageal cancer.
 Although the incidence is low, there are factors that make the risk higher.
-It is therefore important to discuss findings with your health care provider to get an individualized assessment and plan.
+It is therefore important to discuss findings with your healthcare provider to get an individualized assessment and plan.

 Most people with GERD do not get Barrett’s.
-However, Barrett’s typically occurs in people who have had GERD for many years (>5-10 years).
+However, Barrett’s typically occurs in people who have had GERD for many years.

-Factors that increase your risk of Barrett’s esophagus include:
+Factors that increase your risk of Barrett’s esophagus

-• Family history.
-Your odds increase if you have a family history of Barrett’s esophagus or esophageal cancer
+- Family history of Barrett’s esophagus or esophageal cancer

-• Men are far more likely to develop Barrett’s esophagus
+- Men are far more likely to develop Barrett’s esophagus

-• White people have a greater risk of the disease
+- Caucasian people have a greater risk

-• Tobacco/smoking – current or past
+- Tobacco or smoking – current or past

-• Alcohol
+- Alcohol

-• Being overweight
+- Being overweight

 Symptoms